Does Medicare Cover Lift Chairs ?

 - an online exchange on where a member can post assistive devices and medical equipment for sale, donating or exchanging – you can simply register to become a member on your state exchange website and participate

-- a central website where you can enquire about eligibility and how to gain access to free or low cost medical equipment and assistive devices
+- a central website where you can inquire about eligibility and how to gain access to free or low cost medical equipment and assistive devices

 - reuse, recycling and refurbishment programs run by the state project, or by community partners providing free, or low cost medical equipment and assistive devices for the disabled, the elderly and other financially disadvantaged individuals

-- loan closets – these can be short or longterm loans – where eligible individual can borrow medical equipment and assistive devices that they otherwise cannot afford
+- loan closets – these can be short or long term loans – where an eligible individual can borrow medical equipment and assistive devices that they otherwise cannot afford

 Assistive Technology Programs will also help to find equipment for those individuals who register with them.